nosdav/dnstr.org/README.md

 A `kind 31034` event is used.

-The `content` SHOULD contain the domain name as a string.
+The `content` SHOULD be the empty string and is reserved for future use.
+It could contain strings similar to a DNS record.

 The following tags are defined as REQUIRED:

+* `u` - uri is the uri of the domain to be redirected to.
+The URI SHOULD NOT contain a path.
+Clients SHOULD strip a path from any origin in the u tag.
 * `d` - should be the empty string reserved for future use.

 Example event: